 Test your soil for pH and nutrients so

 you'll know what is needed before you plant this spring.
 Soil amendments that improve your gardens can be tilled or

 spaded now and worked in.
-We can test your soil for you at Echter’s or use one of our easy-to-do test kits and test it yourself
+Use one of our easy-to-do test kits and test it yourself

 and February are the best months to purchase your flower and vegetable seed.
 The best availability and selection is early.